-This latter representation applies only to those other government organizations, as defined within Public Sector Accounting Standards, which have chosen to adopt International Financial Reporting Standards for their external reporting.
+This latter representation applies only to those other government organizations, as defined within Public Sector Accounting Standards that have chosen to adopt International Financial Reporting Standards for their external reporting.
 In accordance with RGM Chapter 18 "Reporting Instructions for Crown Corporations and Other Reporting Entities", these reporting organizations are required to prepare and submit their CC forms in accordance with Public Sector Accounting Standards.
 There are current exceptions to this requirement and these exceptions are detailed in RGM Chapter 18 "Reporting Instructions for Crown Corporations and Other Reporting Entities".
 Currently, this representation only applies to Atomic Energy of Canada Limited, Canadian Air Transport Security Authority, Canadian Broadcasting Corporation, Canadian Commercial Corporation, Canadian Dairy Commission, Defence Construction (1951) Limited, International Development Research Centre and Via Rail Canada Inc.

-- Ex.
-In the recording and reporting of financial information to be included in the accounts of Canada, the Public Accounts of Canada, and other monthly and quarterly consolidated financial statements, the reporting organization has complied with: - (a) RGM Chapter 18, significant accounting policies of the Government of Canada, if appropriate, as well as any other Treasury Board requirements (i.e. directives, circulars and regulations); - (b) the Financial Administration Act; - (c) all other legislation affecting the reporting organization (and accounts in the CRF).
-In addition, - (d) the reporting organization's financial statements have been prepared in accordance with [include your reporting organization's financial reporting framework] (except for those accounts maintained in the CRF, for which all relevant accounting policies of the Government of Canada have been applied); and, - (e) the consolidated Crown corporations and other entities which have adopted International Financial Reporting Standards, have presented the information on the CC forms (and other plates, if applicable) in accordance with Canadian Public Sector Accounting Standards with the exception of those accounts and balances specifically excluded from this requirement as noted in RGM Chapter 18.
+Ex.
+In the recording and reporting of financial information to be included in the accounts of Canada, the Public Accounts of Canada and other monthly and quarterly consolidated financial statements, the reporting organization has complied with:

+- a.
+RGM Chapter 18, significant accounting policies of the Government of Canada, if appropriate, as well as any other Treasury Board requirements (i.e. directives, circulars and regulations); - b. the Financial Administration Act; - c. all other legislation affecting the reporting organization (and accounts in the CRF).
+In addition,

+- d. the reporting organization's financial statements have been prepared in accordance with [include your reporting organization's financial reporting framework] on a basis consistent with that of the preceding year (except for, [state exceptions, if any] (except for those accounts maintained in the CRF, for which all relevant accounting policies of the Government of Canada have been applied)); and - e. the consolidated Crown corporations and other entities that have adopted IFRS, have presented the information on the CC forms (and other plates, if applicable) in accordance with PSAS with the exception of those accounts and balances specifically excluded from this requirement as noted in RGM Chapter 18.